 Dissertation General Policies and Procedures

 After successfully completing the comprehensive examination, the student must successfully defend a formal dissertation proposal to the guidance committee (now informally called the dissertation committee), carry out the proposed research, and defend their dissertation.
-Dissertation defenses include both oral presentations to the committee and the written dissertation itself, conforming to guidelines provided by the Graduate School.
+Dissertation defenses include both oral presentations to the committee and the written dissertation itself, conforming to the guidelines provided by the Graduate School.

 Dissertation director.
 The permanent advisor may also serve as the director of the dissertation, but this is not mandatory.
 Sometimes, faculty in other departments or colleges serve as dissertation directors.
 Students should seek out directors whose interests and competencies meet their needs.